alandekok/recli/SYNTAX.markdown

     foo (b (d|e) | c)
     bar (b [c] | hack)

+## Variable arguments

+It is often useful to allow for a variable number of arguments to a command.
+This can be done via the following syntax:

+    # allow *any* number of *any* arguments after "foo"
+    foo ...

+The "..." syntax is a special-case for variable argument support.
+When it is seen, it will accept absolutely any number of arguments, in any format, after the initial command.
+There must be at least one command before the variable agument block.  i.e. "..." by itself is forbidden.

+It is also forbidden to use alternation or optional parameters with variable arguments.

+    # Disallowed: variable arguments in optional test
+    foo [...]

+    # Disallowed: there can't be alternation
+    foo (... | bar )

+    # Disallowed:  this is the same as above
+    foo ...
+    foo bar

 ## Caveats

 The input syntax is checked for being properly formatted.
 Invalid